bunty1305/Test-Matches-Record/README.md

 and from nine test cricket playing countries.
 The dataset includes information such as the country names, matches played, total innings, total runs, averages etc.

+## R-Programming
+This project is carried out using R-Programming in RStudio